facebook/fresco/docs/06-troubleshooting.md

 #### Read the logcat

 There are various issues one might encounter when it comes to image handling.
 With Fresco, most of them can be diagnosed by simply looking at the `VERBOSE` logcat.
-This should be your starting point when investigating an issue with Fresco:
+This should be your starting point when investigating an issue with Fresco.

 ```
 adb logcat -v threadtime | grep -iE 'LoggingListener|AbstractDraweeController|BufferedDiskCache'
 ```

-The output shows what is happening with the image requests within the image pipeline and it looks like this:
+The output shows what is happening with the image requests within the image pipeline.
+It looks something like this:

 ```
 08-12 09:11:14.791 6690 6690 V unknown:AbstractDraweeController: controller 28ebe0eb 0 -> 1: initialize